 |Teens (13 to 18 years)||8 to 12 hours|

 Signs that your child isn’t getting enough sleep

 Children, just like adults, have trouble controlling their moods when they’re sleep deprived.
-Sleep, or lack thereof, affects much of our behavior and state of mind.
-Sometimes the symptoms of insufficient sleep can even mimic those of ADHD.
-Ask yourself, does your child:
+Sleep, or lack thereof, affects much of a child’s behavior and state of mind.
+In some cases, the symptoms of insufficient sleep can even mimic those of ADHD.

-- Appear to have trouble following conversations?
-Do they seem to “space out” a lot?
+- Appear to struggle following conversations or seem to “space out” a lot.

-- Often “crash” much earlier than their regular bedtime?
+- Often become drowsy or “crash” much earlier than their regular bedtime.